HCMC Dental Guide —…

 We strongly advise dental tourists not to rent motorbikes in HCMC.
 The traffic is intense, road rules differ from Western countries, and an accident could seriously complicate your dental treatment.
 Use Grab instead.

-Health and Medical Safety
+What Are the Health and Medical Safety Considerations?

 Water and Food